 MODE 2, Transitions

-Galleria Patricia Armocida is proud to present Transitions, the first solo exhibition in Italy by Mode 2, opening on Thursday, March 10th 2016 at 7:00 PM.
+Galleria Patricia Armocida presented Transitions, the first solo exhibition in Italy by Mode 2, that opened on Thursday, March 10th 2016.

-Mode 2, internationally acclaimed British artist and legendary writer, will present a new body of work: twelve large and medium-scale canvases and a site-specific wall painting.
+Mode 2, internationally acclaimed British artist and legendary writer, presented a new body of work: twelve large and medium-scale canvases and a site-specific wall painting.

 Corporeal movement and the notion of rhythm are key to understanding Mode 2’s work, as a result of his innate ability to observe and capture on canvas the energy that dance and music exude, the social interaction and physical expressiveness of people at parties or in clubs.